top of page

 • Oxygen support for weak or premature puppies.

-At Hot Stuff Frenchie's, we believe every breeder should use a Puppy Safe Incubator for neonatal care!
+At Hot Stuff Frenchie's, we believe every breeder should use a Puppy Safe Incubator for neonatal care.

 Best Incubators for Newborn Puppies

-• Precise temperature & humidity control
+• Precise temperature and humidity control

 • Built-in oxygen port for fading puppies

-• LED monitoring system for easy observation
+• An LED monitoring system for easy observation

-• Spacious design for multiple puppies
+• A spacious design for multiple puppies

 Explore Puppy Safe, your trusted store for premium puppy and breeder supplies, featuring a range of puppy incubators and essential products for breeders.